perryflynn/serverless.industries/src/_posts/2021/2021-01-08-smart-door-bell.en.md

   topic_prefix: smarthome/floor
 ```

 The `binary_sensor` is the pin with the optocoupler connected.
-If the door bell is pressed
+Wether the door bell is pressed
 or not is published at the MQTT topic `smarthome/floor/door_bell`.

 ESPHome allows it to create automations without Home Assistant as well.
-If the bell is pressed,
+If the bell button is pressed,
-the `on_press` and `on_release` control a LED at pin 18.
+the `on_press` or `on_release` is controling the LED at pin 18.

 ## Home Assistant